EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 :::tip

-**Gank Perms** Any fortification you build is useless if your allies and soldiers don't have [access](https://earthpol.com/docs/War%20&%20Diplomacy/SiegeWar#grant-access-to-your-fort) to it.
+**[Don't forget to grant permissions!](https://earthpol.com/docs/War%20&%20Diplomacy/SiegeWar/#-grant-access-to-your-gank)** Any fortification you build is useless if your allies and soldiers don't have access to it.
+If your soldiers do not have permissions to access your fortifications, they will be **unable to open/close doors and break/place blocks, which will leave allied players exposed and vulnerable to being killed in the battle area.**
 :::

 ### 🗡️ Fighting Strategies